MiguelMart22/PokemonGuess/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.

+A simple pokemon guesser, consists of three clues:
+  - Blacked sprite of the pokemon.
+  - Types of the pokemon.
+  - Gen of the pokemon

+And with that info you will have to guess the pokemon, after that you can guess another pokemon with a button under the text prompt.
+Thanks for taking a look at my project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.